General Institutional Information

 General Institutional Information:

-Albert Einstein College of Medicine currently operates under the purview of Yeshiva University with regard to degree granting from the State of New York: New York State Department of Education, 89 Washington Street, Board of Regents, Room 110 EB, Albany NY 12207, (518) 474-5889.
+Albert Einstein College of Medicine currently has degree granting from the State of New York: New York State Department of Education, 89 Washington Street, Board of Regents, Room 110 EB, Albany NY 12207, (518) 474-5889.
 Einstein has been awarded an absolute charter from New York State for MD, PhD and MS degrees.
-These degrees, other than those for international students, will soon be granted by Einstein rather than by Yeshiva.

 Einstein is a candidate for accreditation by the Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104, telephone (267) 284 - 5000, email firstname.lastname@example.org.
 The Commission granted Einstein candidate for accreditation status on June 21, 2018.
 Candidate status with MSCHE indicates that the institution is progressing toward, but is not assured of, accreditation.
 Einstein has provided evidence that it meets all or nearly all of the Commission's standards for accreditation, and that it has the potential to be granted full accreditation.
 For more information, see the Commission's website, msche.org.

 Our Medical Education program is accredited by the Liaison Committee on Medical Education (LCME) of the American Association of Medical Colleges, 655 K Street NW, Suite 100, Washington DC, 20001, (202) 828-0400.

 Our namesake, Albert Einstein, desired that a medical school bearing his name "welcome students of all races and creeds," and, since its inception, the College of Medicine has been committed to enrolling students who are racially, ethnically, and socio-economically diverse.